Discovering the Best Places to See Fall Around the World

 You know that magic moment when the first leaf of the season where leaves change to a brilliant shade of orange?
 It’s like the world stops for just a second, and you feel this rush of nostalgia, hope, and a kind of awe that’s hard to put into words.
-Yeah, that’s the scenery of autumn for you—a season that’s way more than just pumpkin spice lattes and Halloween costumes.
+Autumn is a season that’s way more than just pumpkin spice lattes and Halloween costumes.

 Ah, the life of a Florida-raised, now Greenville-based travel blogger who’s never seen a proper fall!
 Where I grew up, the only autumnal shift is when the palm fronds turn a slightly less lively green, and where I live now in Greenville, NC?
 Well, let’s just say the pine trees here have a “forever summer” vibe.
 They refuse to partake in the whole color-changing party, leaving us with only dead grass as a seasonal indicator.
 It’s like living in a perpetual loop of “almost-autumn” but never quite getting there.